12 Tips on How to Effectively Communicate Culture in the Workplace

 Do you know how to communicate culture to employees?
 Learn all about communication culture and how to use it effectively in the workplace.

-Culture communication is more than just a one-time message.
+Company culture communication is more than just a one-time message.
 It requires consistent and intentional effort.
-Leaders must regularly reinforce cultural values through clear, authentic communication across various channels, from newsletters and meetings to digital platforms.
+Leaders must regularly reinforce cultural values through clear and authentic communication across various channels, including newsletters, meetings, and digital platforms.
 By making culture an integral part of the conversation, companies can create a workplace where employees feel connected, motivated, and committed to shared organizational goals.

-According to Gallup’s 2024 State of the Global Workplace report, 77% of employees worldwide feel that they are either not engaged (62%) or actively disengaged (15%).
+According to Gallup’s 2025 State of the Global Workplace report, engagement is on the brink.
+Globally, 79% of employees worldwide feel that they are either not engaged (62%) or actively disengaged (17%).
 This highlights the need to improve communication strategies to foster a stronger workplace culture.

-The most recent of Gallup’s annual global workplace reports provides insight into the fact that many organizations didn’t start with high levels of employee engagement.
+The report provides insight into the fact that many organizations didn’t start with high levels of employee engagement.
 Rather, building a highly engaged organization is usually a deliberate, multi-year effort driven by leadership.

 The report also highlights the importance of company culture.
 Leaders who cultivate a strong and resilient culture within the workplace prioritize key elements that distinguish them from other organizations.